When it comes to Galveston cruise parking, you have lots of options on where to park while you take your trip.

 Galveston VIP Cruise Parking

-This lot boasts the absolute closest location to the cruise terminal — literally just across the street.
+This lot boasts the absolute closest location to the cruise terminal from a non-port lot — literally just across the street from Terminals 25 & 28.
 No need to catch a shuttle.
 You can simply walk to the cruise port.
-(Check out the picture on their website for proof!)
+Parking is not available for Royal Caribbean cruises.

 All spots are indoor parking.
 Keep in mind that because of the building, they can’t offer parking for oversize vehicles.
 Given the prime location and small size of the lot, it’s a good idea to reserve your spot ahead of time as it will fill up.